simonedegiacomi/gphotosuploader/README.md

 Google Photos does not have a desktop uploader for Linux, neither an API to upload a photo programmatically ...
 So here they are!

-G Photos Uploader let's you upload photos from Linux (and, in theory, any OS for which you can compile a Go program) specifying the file name or watching a directory for changes.
+G Photos Uploader lets you upload photos from Linux (and, in theory, any OS for which you can compile a Go program) specifying the file name or watching a directory for changes.
 Furthermore, the project can also be used as a library that you can include in other Go programs.